malindarathnayake/packet-wire/README.md

 Three containerized Go applications for UDP traffic capture, transmission, and monitoring.
 Useful for testing UDP endpoints, simulating IoT devices, and debugging network issues.

+## Why use this?

+Sending a UDP packet is 5 lines of Python.
+This is for  **testing and debugging UDP flows** in a contolled environment

+What you get that a quick script doesn't:

+- **Drop analysis** — Sequence tracking to find where packets disappear
+- **Latency measurement** — Automatic RTT tracking across your network
+- **Stress testing** — Ramp up PPS until you find the breaking point
+- **Structured captures** — CSV logs with timestamps, source IPs, latencies
+- **Visual dashboard** — Sankey diagrams showing traffic flows in real-time
+- **Encryption** — AES-256-GCM when you need it
+- **Docker-ready** — Pre-built images, no setup

+If you just need to send one packet, use netcat.
+If you're debugging production UDP issues or validating network reliability, this saves you from building the instrumentation yourself.
+I built this for my personal use to fill a gap in my toolbox.

 ## Components

 ### [UDP Listener](./udp-listener/README.md)